-Large parts of Kent, Surrey and Sussex are overflown by Gatwick traffic as they may be beneath the departure routes or arrival swathes.
-However, those towns and villages further away from the airfield will experience overflight from Gatwick aircraft at relatively higher altitudes.
+Certain settlements in east and west Kent, Surrey and Sussex are overflown by Gatwick traffic.
+This may be due to the fact that these settlements are below the Gatwick airspace structures.
+The frequency and altitude of overflight depends on the location of the settlements in respect of the airport.
 Gatwick does not operate in isolation; the south east corner of the UK is one of the world's busiest sectors of airspace and Gatwick's own aircraft movements need to be integrated with traffic travelling to and from other airports in the region.